elaforge/karya/doc/overview.md

 and buggy parts.
 It's also changing rapidly, and code written against internal interfaces may be broken by changes down the line.
 And there's no defined external interface yet.
 That said, I have scores from 4 years ago that still work fine, and at worst you can just rewind the repo.
+MIDI output can be saved with the score to become a test against future versions, so you can be very clear when code changes have changed score output.

 ## Documentation